Broadly speaking, the following investments are those that Axos Invest analyzes for its Core Portfolios which it recommends to clients:

 To obtain exposure to internet companies, clients can choose to invest in: First Trust Dow Jones Internet Index Fund: FDN and SPDR S&P Internet ETF: XWEB.

 Technology (Stocks) consists of technology companies seeking to profit by providing consumers and businesses with the gadgets and hardware they desire as technology becomes increasingly implanted in our daily lives.
 Examples include chip makers, digital storage providers, semi-conductor builders, and telecom services.
-Investors in these companies expect to profit as these underlying companies continue to evolve and provide more and more services.

 To obtain exposure to internet companies, clients can choose to invest in Vanguard Information Technology ETF: VGT and Technology Sector SPDR Fund: XLK.

 Consumer Staples (Stocks) are items such as food, beverages, and general household items.

 To obtain exposure to consumer staples, clients can choose to invest in Vanguard Consumer Staples ETF: VDC and Consumer Staples Select Sector SPDR Fund XLP.